glehmann/glehmann.github.io/_posts/2014-12-23-Raspberry-Pi-as-a-temperature-logger.md

 ## Lack of clock battery and network

-… and keyboard, or any other input/output device.
+I already knew the Raspberry A+ has no network interface.
+This is fine for this application, because the house has no internet connection.

+This is not convenient for the setup though, where everything must be done with the screen and the keyboard, or transfered to the SD card before booting the Raspberry Pi.

+Another problem I overlooked is the lack of battery for the clock.
+This mean the Raspberry Pi can't keep its clock running when it is not powered.
+The [Raspbian] deals with that by keeping the date unchanged since the last time it went down.
-The main problem I have is the lack of clock on the Raspberry Pi.
-Without any network access, the only way to set the date is to run something like
+With the network, the date and time are updated with NTP.
+Without network, the only way to update the date is to use a command like:

     sudo date -s "december 21 2014 17:29"

-To install the temperature logger, I'll have to drive several hours, and the Raspberry Pi will be unplugged during that time.
-I'll have no screen or keyboard in the house, and won't be able to connect to the Rasberry Pi with my computer or my phone to set the date.
+Obviously, the only (easy) way to run that is with a screen and a keyboard, and I won't have any when I'll plug the Raspberry Pi in that house.

+Again, a network interface would have helped, as I could have used my laptop to set the date through SSH.

+I could buy a USB WIFI adapter, but the total cost would then be quite close to the price of the Raspberry B+, and WIFI is a lot more painful to configure than a simple ethernet connection.

-With [Raspbian], the date is preserved from the last shutdown, so I guess I'll just have to set the approximate date at which it will boot before unplugging it.
+I guess I'll just have to set the approximate date at which it will boot before unplugging it.

-I've also added a cron job that run the command
+A power failure will also shift the time recorded with the temperature.
+I'm not sure how important it can be, but to be sure to know when a power failure occur, I've added a command that renames the temperature file when the Raspberry reboots:

     mv temp.csv temp.csv.`date +%Y-%m-%dT%H.%M.%S`

-at boot time (with the special string `@reboot`) to make sure to know when the computer has rebooted.
+This is run by cron with the special string `@reboot`.

+So a Raspberry A+ is fine for the application itself, but the network interface would have helped quite a lot to configure everything and experiment with the temperature logging.
+I think I'll buy a B+ for my next project!

 That's it!

 Now I wait for the weatherproof sensor to arrive.
-In the mean time, I let the logger accumulate some real temperatures that I'll can use to try extract some interesting informations.
+In the mean time, I let the logger accumulate some real temperatures that I can use to try to extract some interesting informations.